scalameta/metals-vscode/readme.md

 The VS Code plugin uses by default the `JAVA_HOME` environment variable (via [`find-java-home`](https://www.npmjs.com/package/find-java-home)) to locate the `java` executable.
-Metals only works with Java 8 so this executable cannot point to another version such as Java 11.

-To override the default Java home location, update the "Java Home" variable to in the settings menu.
+To override the default Java home location, update the "Java Home" variable in the settings menu.

 ![Java Home setting](https://i.imgur.com/sKrPKk2.png)